Unit 6: Solving Mysteries: The Fenway Foul-up

 Throughout the year, students have focused on a variety of sentence-level writing strategies that have focused on making their sentences stronger and clearer.
 In this unit, students will practice using a variety of sentence types, in particular to help them improve their topic and concluding sentences in a paragraph.
 Practicing different sentence types enables students to vary their sentence structure when writing, as well as reinforcing the use of correct punctuation as they write.

-Students have had practice brainstorming details for a given topic sentence and filling in an SPO, as well as distinguishing a topic sentence from given details.
+Students have had practice brainstorming details for a given topic sentence and filling in a Single Paragraph Outline, as well as distinguishing a topic sentence from given details.
 Students will use their new knowledge of sentence types to help them generate a strong topic and concluding sentences when writing their newspaper articles.

 At the end of the unit, students will use their knowledge of a mystery story to write their own mystery.
 They will brainstorm and outline their story, and then write a first chapter that introduces the characters, setting, and problem.
 When describing characters, they will use descriptive language to show and not tell how a character is feeling and what they are like.
 Additionally, students will include a “cliffhanger” to build suspense and encourage the reader to keep reading.

 Literary terms, text-based vocabulary, idioms and word parts to be taught with the text

 To see all the vocabulary for Unit 6, view our 2nd Grade Vocabulary Glossary.

 Fishtank ELA units related to the content in this unit.